Chairman: Steve Hamer

 He rebuilt the team the following summer and the club finished as runners-up in the Conference and beat Grimsby Town in the play-off final to return to the Football League after just one season away.
-His stock continues to rise following another promotion to League One and a challenge for the play-offs last season.
+His stock continues to rise following another promotion to League One and he will be looking for his side to challenge again this season.

 The Stadium: The Memorial Ground (Capacity: 12,000 - Away: 1,100)

 The Memorial Ground is certainly one of the most unique grounds in the Football League with all four sides very different from one another.
 The majority of Pompey fans will be situated in the open west terrace of the East Stand, which does get very cramped and is fairly shallow.

 The Pompey fans who wish to be seated can do so in the South Stand which looks more like a giant tent, complete with portaloos and segregation for the home supporters too.